storacha/specs/w3-space.md

 }
 ```

-It is also RECOMMENDED that user facing applications provide a way for a user to grant an agent access to their space if they already have one.

 #### Setup

 As we have established, space creator is an owner and has a full authority to delegate whichever capabilities to others.
 However, unless a space has an active provider of the capabilities, no invocation of them could succeed.

-To make capabilities usable, one needs to obtain a provider and add it to the desired space.
-For example, a user could obtain the "free" provider from web3.storage, which provides `storage/*` capabilities allowing up to 5GiB of storage.
+To make capabilities invocable, one needs to obtain a provider and add it to the desired space.
+For example, a user could get the "free" provider from web3.storage, which provides `storage/*` and `upload/*` capabilities allowing them to store up to 5GiB of data.

 ```mermaid
 flowchart TB